Be'eri massacre: Hostage stand-off

 Brigadier General Barak Hiram, who by that time had arrived in Be'eri but was not present at Cohen's house, gave approval to fire light tank shells near and at the building to pressure the militants inside to surrender.
 He was subsequently accused of ordering tank shells fired at the house "even at the cost of civilian casualties" but the IDF investigation cleared him.
 Four tank shells were fired in total.
 Footage of two of the shells being fired was captured from a helicopter overhead.

 At 5:33, Yamam and Shin Bet commanders ordered the first tank shell fired.
 It struck the pathway leading to the home.
 At 6:00 PM, Hiram arrived at the house and spoke to the Yamam commander on the site, ordering that the stand-off be finished within 40 minutes as the sun was setting.
 After about 20 minutes, Hiram left to handle other incidents in the ongoing battle.
 At 6:26 PM, Hamas commanders in Gaza called the militants holed up in the house, ordering them to run away.
 One minute later, the second tank shell was fired at the pathway.
 At 6:32 PM, the militants in the house told their superiors in Gaza that they would fight to the death.
 Two minutes later, the third shell was fired at the pathway.
 The shell bounced off the ground and hit the house just above the doorway, killing hostage Adi Dagan and injuring his wife Hadas Dagan.
 At 6:57 PM, the fourth shell was fired, hitting the roof of the house.
 The probe found that this too was aimed at applying pressure on the militants and not at harming anyone inside.

 At 7:57 PM, a long burst of gunfire was heard, after which no sound was heard from the hostages.
 The commandos then entered the home, engaging in a gunbattle with the remaining militants.
 All but one of the hostages were killed, with Hadas Dagan being the only survivor.

-A total of 13 hostages in the house were killed, among them two 12-year-old twins, Liel Hertzoni and Yanai Hetzroni, and their aunt, Ayala Hetzroni.
-Liel Hetzroni's body was so badly burned that it was only identified more than a month after the attack.
+A total of 13 hostages in the house were killed, among them two 12-year-old twins, Liel Hetzroni and Yanai Hetzroni, and their aunt, Ayala Hetzroni.
 Some of the hostages were slain by crossfire while in the garden.
 According to the investigations by the IDF Armored Corps and the Israel Antiquities Authority, most of the hostages were killed by shots from AK-47 rifles and not by the tank shelling.
 Hiram was absolved of any wrong-doing.
 The IDF probe did not definitively establish a cause of death for the 13 hostages, but found that most were likely murdered by the militants.